KateR14/CLOSER_KR/basic-unit1.1/  what-is-data.md

 ## Weather data

-(answer)
+(Image) Temperature of London -> Degrees -> -10 ...
+45

-- You may have got the same
+- You may have got the same or you might have looked at wind gusts or percipitation.
-- Depending on the focus of your research, the Concept, Measure and Data could be different
+- Depending on the focus of your research, the Concept, Measure and Data will be different.

 ---

 ## Data as a research object

+Here is another example:

 ---